VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 The first step is to define the acceptance tests in the language used by SpecFlow.
 These tests are saved as feature files in a Visual Studio project.
-The following code sample from the ConferenceConfiguration.feature file shows an acceptance test for the Conference Management bounded context.
+The following code sample from the ConferenceConfiguration.feature file in the Features\UserInterface\Views\Management folder shows an acceptance test for the Conference Management bounded context.
+A typical SpecFlow test scenario consists of a collection of **Given**, **When**, and **Then** statements.
+Some of these statements include the data that is used in the test.

 ```
 Feature:  Conference configuration scenarios for creating and editing Conference settings